 This command is available should the user wish to inspect the octal representation of certain characters, especially some of the nontyping control characters.
+See also the SET FLAG and PRINT. commands, which show tabs and other control characters.

 This command prints n lines up or down the file starting from the current line, with each character output in its three character octal representation.